jeju5/management/cs/aws/aws_developer.md

 * EC2 AutoScaling Group
   * service that maintains stable performance by scaling up/down number of instances on demand
+  * The desired capacity, maximum capacity should be handled manually.
+  * if not manually adjusted, Auto Scaling group maintains this number of running instances even if an instance becomes unhealthy.

 * RoleBased EC2
   * Create a S3 bucket